JeffreyCA/Mensuration/README.md

 ## License

-This project is currently licensed under the Apache License Version 2.0.
-A copy of [LICENSE.md](https://github.com/idealadarsh/mensuration/blob/master/LICENSE) should be present along with the source code.
+This project is currently licensed under the MIT License.
+A copy of [LICENSE](https://github.com/idealadarsh/mensuration/blob/master/LICENSE) should be present along with the source code.